joshdoman/peerfed-solidity/README.md

 ## Motivation

 The internet would benefit from a native monetary system that has price stability.
 Many argue that bitcoin is the natural basis for this monetary system, but bitcoin's fixed supply makes BTC a poor unit of account, specifically as a [standard of deferred payment](https://en.wikipedia.org/wiki/Standard_of_deferred_payment).
 As economic conditions change, demand for BTC rises and falls, forcing merchants to update their prices.
 This is problematic for transactions where payment is due in the future (i.e., wages, subscriptions, purchases made on credit, etc.).
-These types of transactions are critical for the Bitcoin economy to flourish.
+These types of transactions are critical for a Bitcoin economy to flourish.

 ## What is the Util?